DataFire/Integrations/integrations/generated/zoom_us/README.md

 ### GroupMemberList
 * Group Member List `object`: List of Group Members
-  * page_count `integer`: The number of items returned on this page.
+  * page_count `integer`: The number of items returned on this page
-  * page_number `integer`: The page number of current results.
+  * page_number `integer`: The page number of current results
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages
-  * members `array`: List of Group member objects.
+  * members `array`: List of Group member objects
     * items [GroupMember](#groupmember)

 ### IMGroup
 * IMGroup `object`: IM Group object
   * name `string`: Group name
-  * total_members `integer`: Total number of members in this group.
+  * total_members `integer`: Total number of members in this group
   * search_by_account `boolean`: Members can search others under same account
   * search_by_domain `boolean`: Members can search others in the same email domain
   * search_by_ma_account `boolean`: Members can search others under same master account, including all sub accounts